Spinning Babies Workshop

 - Practice activities for pregnancy comfort, spontaneous birth as nature intended, and cesarean avoidance

 - Identifying a stall in labor via labor pattern and match technique

 Reassess “what you know” and take birth care to the next level.
 Use your wisdom better.
 Techniques based on soft tissue anatomy like no other birth workshop.
 You will be able to identify and help pregnant and birthing women with a new approach to comfort, pain relief, fetal positioning, and labor progress.

 Registration: 36 people per class.

 Tammy Ryan has been attending births since 2002.
 She is a birth doula trainer for DONA International, childbirth educator, midwifery assistant and one of 15 trainers worldwide for Spinning Babies.
-She started working Internationally in 2008 when she went to DR Congo to train lifesaving skills in childbirth according to the World Health Organization.
+She started working Internationally in 2008 when she went to DR Congo to train in lifesaving skills in childbirth according to the World Health Organization.
 She has served in Haiti, Rwanda, Burundi, Tanzania, Kenya, Korea, Japan, India, Israel & Brazil.